python/cpython/Doc/library/pickle.rst

 and calls :meth:`__reduce__`.

-An alternative to implementing a :meth:`__reduce__` method on the object to be pickled, is to register the callable with the :mod:`copy_reg` module.
+An alternative to implementing a :meth:`__reduce__` method on the object to be pickled, is to register the callable with the :mod:`copyreg` module.
 This module provides a way for programs to register "reduction functions" and constructors for user-defined types.
 Reduction functions have the same semantics and interface as the :meth:`__reduce__` method described above, except